MurrayIII/UnicodeMathML/playground/help.md

 The enclosure Ⓐ(_offset_) defines the position of the selection _anchor_ and the enclosure Ⓕ(_offset_) defines the position of the selection _focus_.
 If no _offset_ appears, 0 is assumed.
 To increase readability, these enclosures are not included in the UnicodeMath displayed in the input window.
-Nondegenerate selections have the focus enclosure as well as in the UnicodeMath "Ⓐ()Ⓕ(1)⬚" for the selected "⬚".
+Nondegenerate selections have the focus enclosure as well, as in the UnicodeMath "Ⓐ()Ⓕ(1)⬚" for the selected "⬚".

 A negative offset is used if the selection construct refers to a text node.
 The absolute value of a negative offset gives the offset into a string.